01 January 2021

-Historian Linda Porter, author of the new book 'Crown of Thistles: The Fatal Inheritance of Mary Queen of Scots,' looks at the rivalry between the Tudors and the Stewarts which shaped 16th century Britain.
+Historian Linda Porter, author of the book 'Crown of Thistles: The Fatal Inheritance of Mary Queen of Scots', looks at the rivalry between the Tudors and the Stewarts which shaped 16th century Britain.

 On 16 May, 1568 a demoralised Mary Queen of Scots fled from her native land in a fishing boat across the Solway Firth.
 She had been forced to abdicate in favour of her baby son, James VI, nearly a year earlier by a confederation of disaffected Scottish aristocrats who had grown weary of the difficulties posed by a woman ruler.

 Mary thus became the unwelcome guest of her cousin, Elizabeth I, whom she had always hoped would acknowledge her as the heir to the English crown.
 For the next nineteen years she would be held in the north of England, well away from the Tudor queen whose common ties of blood and monarchy she hoped would help her regain her throne.
 Eventually, after a series of plots against her life in which the increasingly desperate Mary became entangled, Elizabeth was persuaded to sign the warrant for Mary’s execution and the Scottish queen was beheaded at Fotheringhay in February, 1587.

 Historians and novelists have been fascinated ever since by this tale of personal rivalry, but the struggle between the Tudors and the Stewarts had much deeper roots.

 It is an epic tale of flamboyant kings and queens, sophisticated courts, murder and mayhem, sexual licence and bloody battles.